-Student and Faculty Expectations:
+Student and Faculty Expectations

 I expect you to take ownership of your learning and to use office and SI sessions as learning resources to help you reach your desired level of achievement in the course.
 For this course, it is anticipated that the average independent working time (outside of class) required to learn the material in order to achieve a minimal passing grade of C- is 1-2 hours per day, every day, but your needs will also vary depending on your prior knowledge and ability to master cumulative concepts in the course material as the semester progresses.
 What can you expect of me?
 My primary objectives are to provide you with the tools, environment, encouragement, and support to learn Chemistry.
 Because the course objectives are based on what students will learn, my teaching techniques include the use of pre-lecture homework, active learning and metacognition, to help you maximize your learning.
+I expect that all of us will work together!

-Accommodations for Religious Observances:
+Accommodations for Religious Observances